When Dr. Frank Guevara began his undergraduate studies at Stanford University, he had his sights set on becoming a medical doctor.

-“I remember walking through those doors and feeling like I was home,” recalls Dr. Guevara, UAGC’s March 2021 Faculty of the Month honoree and full-time faculty member in the Department of Liberal Arts for the Associate of Arts in Early Childhood Education program.
+“I remember walking through those doors and feeling like I was home,” recalls Dr. Guevara, core faculty member and Assistant Professor in the Associate of Arts in Early Childhood Education program in the Department of Education and Liberal Arts at University of Arizona Global Campus (UAGC).
 “It felt so familiar, and it really changed the trajectory of my education.”

 So much, in fact, that he immediately switched his major to pursue a Bachelor of Arts in Human Development.

 “As soon as I took my first class and completed it, I knew that was my purpose,” he says.

 Dr. Guevara relates the sense of “home” he felt walking into the nursery school to his upbringing.
 The son of Mexican nationals who immigrated to the United States in their 20s, he grew up in Los Angeles and was one of four children who were part of a very large extended family.
 Although his parents and two sisters spoke Spanish, Dr. Guevara’s primary language when he was growing up was English.

 “I vividly recall asking how to say English words the way abuelita spoke,” he laughs, adding that being a second-generation American has been an “interesting experience.”

 As a young student, Dr. Guevara attended the first bilingual kindergarten in his school district and has fond memories of his monolingual Spanish-speaking peers coming to life on the days when instruction was done in their native tongue.

 Growing up among dual-language learners — along with the work he did at Stanford — would set the stage for the rest of his career.

 “That type of foundational experience where education is responsive to children’s needs really fits with my story,” he explains.